yanran-tang/PromptCase/README.md

    - `COLIEE/task1_test_2023/processed_new/`,
    - `COLIEE/task1_test_2023/summary_test_2023_txt/`.

    Note: the randomness of ChatGPT summary generation may cause different performances under the same experiment settings.
+And the ChatGPT generated summary files used in our experiment are provided.

 # Model running
 Run `python3 PromptCase_model.py --dataset $A --stage_num $B`.